PrioritySoftware/PrioritySoftware.github.io/_sdk/Documents.md

 ## Declaring the Cursor

-The HTMLCURSORcommand is used to create the cursor that goes over the records stored in the linked table.
+The HTMLCURSOR command is used to create the cursor that goes over the records stored in the linked table.
 The only thing you should write in this step is the cursor query.
 The first column in the query should be the autounique key of the table.
 You can retrieve more columns in the